Putting Pressure on Your Ventilation Systems

 Positive Pressure – Pressure Gravity Systems

 Positive pressure systems work in the exact opposite way; Fans blow fresh air into the building, while the hot interior air exhausts from the building via roof vents.
-Fresh air replenishes the air at floor level.
+Fresh air replenishes the space at the floor level.
 This ventilation system has the added effect of creating a “breeze” that provides an evaporative cooling effect as it flows along the workers’ skin.

 Neutral Pressure – Natural Ventilation Systems

-Neutral pressure systems that utilize fans can work in one of two ways.
-The first includes using more fans to blow air both into and out of the building simultaneously.
-The second includes using a natural ventilation system to allow for the natural flow of air to ventilate a building.
-Natural ventilation helps maintain neutral pressure while ventilating the building.
+The second method utilizes gravity ventilation to allow for the natural flow of air to ventilate a building.
+Natural ventilation helps maintain neutral pressure while ventilating the building as it is self-adjusting.
 This involves balancing the air entering and leaving the building; creating a system that uses neither positive nor negative pressure to move the air.

 Ventilation Systems Pressure